2016rshah/blog/posts/12-books-12-months-2018.md

 An amusing poem to this effect appeared in a newspaper just after the war ended.
 Of course all kinds of things actually did take place, but when I try to recall them now, I experience that same feeling that nothing happened."
 <br>(Page 37)

-The title of this book refers to the decline of the Japanese aristocracy as World War II draws to a close.
+The title of this novel refers to the decline of the Japanese aristocracy as World War II draws to a close.
 The book itself follows the life of a formerly-wealthy family: the elegant but dying mother, the aimless son, and the steeled daughter.

 Japan during the war seems a world away from the Japan I see today.
 Because of my history lessons in school, I know what to imagine when I think of how America transformed itself for the war effort.
 But I can't similarly project the change Japanese society must have undergone to mount their attempted imperialism.
 I liked reading this book because it doesn't speak of the Japan of old (samurai and the like), nor does it speak of the Japan of today (love-hotels, salarymen, and the like).
 It speaks to a time that is rarely brought up in pleasant conversation.